pytorch/PiPPy/README.md

 Testing entrypoints are the following:

 * `local_test_forward.py` tests forward-only execution of a pipelined model with multiple processes on a single host.
 It should be launched via `launch_local_test_forward.sh`, which internally uses torchrun to spawn multiple processes and assign them all a unique rank
+* `local_test_forward_backward.py` is similar to `local_test_forward.py` but tests running the loss and gradient computations.
+There is also a corresponding `launch_local_test_forward_backward.sh`.
+Note that correctness testing here is not very strict, as there are some numerical differences due to the reduction order of accumulating gradient values.
+TODO: figure out a more systematic way to fix this: 1) log individual accumulations & compare?
+2) test in fp64?

 # A Note About Correctness Testing